spaceottercode/glamodon/README.md

 ### Firefox

-To run User-Scripts on Firefox based browsers you will need [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) plugin.
+To run userscripts on Firefox based browsers you will need [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) plugin.

 Next **[Click here](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js)** to automatically install the script.

-If GreaseMonkey does not detect the User-Script, create a New User Script in GreaseMonkey, and replace it with the contents of [glamodon.users.js](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js).
+If GreaseMonkey does not detect the userscript, create a `New user script...` in GreaseMonkey, and replace it with the contents of [glamodon.users.js](https://raw.githubusercontent.com/spaceottercode/glamodon/master/glamodon.user.js).

 ### Chrome

-On Chrome, no plugin is needed to run a User-Script like this one.
+On Chrome, no plugin is needed to run a userscript like this one.
 Drag the script unto your browser's extension window to install.
-See Chromes documentation for instructions on accessing the extension window.
+See Chromes documentation for instructions on accessing the extension window/page.

 # Features